Local duality in algebra and topology: Introduction

 In other words, local cohomology $\Gamma_I$ is derived left adjoint to local homology $\Lambda^I$, a statement usually referred to as Greenlees--May duality; for simplicity, we shall say $\Gamma_I$ and $\Lambda^I$ satisfy local duality.
 This derived point of view was exploited in a series of papers by Alonso Tarr{\'i}o, Jerem{\'i}as L{\'o}pez, and Lipman, extending local duality to quasi-coherent sheaves on schemes~\cite{local_cohom_schemes}, and even formal schemes~\cite{ajl_formalschemes}.
 Moreover, in the affine situation this has helped to relax and clarify the assumptions on the ring and the ideal $I$, see for example~\cite{gm_localhomology, schenzel_proreg, psy}.

 Our approach combines the abstract categorical framework of Hovey, Palmieri, and Strickland~\cite{hps_axiomatic} with the construction of torsion and completion functors for modules by Dwyer, Iyengar, and Greenlees~\cite{dwyer_complete_2002, dgi_duality,greenlees_axiomatic}.
-Moreover, we bring to bear the theory of $\infty$-categories in order to simplify some of the formal manipulations.
 Similar ideas have appeared in derived algebraic geometry~\cite{dag12} and very recently in equivariant stable homotopy theory~\cite{mnn_eqnilpotence}.

 The difference between our approach and the classical one becomes most transparent in the case of the derived category of modules over a commutative ring $A$.
 Under some mild conditions on $A$, Schenzel~\cite{schenzel_proreg} proved that classical local cohomology $\Gamma_I^{\text{cl}}$ and local homology $\Lambda^{I,\text{cl}}$, defined using the Koszul complex of the ideal $I \subseteq A$, satisfy local duality \emph{if and only if} $I$ is generated by a weakly proregular sequence.
 In contrast to this, we construct local cohomology functors $\Gamma_I$ and local homology functors $\Lambda^I$ on $\cD_A$ abstractly for any $I$, such that \begin{enumerate} \item For all $I$, $\Gamma_I$ and $\Lambda^I$ satisfy local duality. \item If $I$ is generated by a weakly proregular sequence, then $\Gamma_I \simeq \Gamma_I^{\text{cl}}$ and hence $\Lambda^{I} \simeq \Lambda^{I,\text{cl}}$. \end{enumerate}